 Homicides are taken here to include murder and manslaughter.
 The FBI separates statistics for what it calls justifiable homicide, which includes the killing of a criminal by a police officer or private citizen in certain circumstances, which are not included.

 In about 13% of cases, the FBI does not have data on the weapon used.
 By removing these cases from the overall total of gun deaths in the US, the proportion of gun-related killings rises to 73% of homicides.

 Who owns the world's guns?

-While it is difficult to know exactly how many guns civilians own around the world, by every estimate the US with around 270 million is far out in front.
+While it is difficult to know exactly how many guns civilians own around the world, by every estimate the US with more than 390 million is far out in front.

-Switzerland and Finland are the European countries with the most guns per person - they both have compulsory military service for all men over the age of 18.
-Cyprus, Austria and Yemen also have military service.
+Switzerland and Finland are two of the European countries with the most guns per person - they both have compulsory military service for all men over the age of 18.
+Cyprus and Yemen also have military service.

 How do US gun deaths break down?